30. In Love With Spring: My Novel Online

 “Yes,” she said.
 She took the imaginary ring from the imaginary box and slipped it onto her finger.
 “It fits.”

 He stood.
 “I had it sized,” he said.
 Their kiss was long and tender.
 But when they went to toast their engagement, he realized he hadn’t brought glasses.
 Or a corkscrew.
 “Well, so much for the perfect proposal.”

 “No. It was perfect.
 It was so perfect.
 Should we tell the others?”

 “Let’s wait until I get a ring.
 Okay?
-I don’t know why, it just seems weird if you tell people you’re engaged and you don’t have an actual ring.”
+I don’t know why, it just seems weird if you tell people you’re engaged, and you don’t have an actual ring.”

 “And…I mean, it might be a while…I need to save up so that we can get a place together.
-Unless you want to live with Stan and me.
 That’s why it’s so great that you have this new job…we’ll be able to get married sooner now.”